Marc-Anderson/multirotor-rate-converter/README.md

 # Development: Docker Compose

-build an image and spin up a container containing the web app using docker compose. these development instructions will keep all of the files created in project folder
+build an image and spin up a container containing the web app using docker compose. these development instructions will keep all files within the project folder

 ## Prerequisites
 - linux, wsl2 in windows or multipass on macos